 Your advisor serves as your dissertation advisor, and your exam committee typically serves as your dissertation committee, although there are exceptions.
-Dissertation committees are made up of at least four people: three faculty members from the SOJC and one faculty member from outside the SOJC.
+Dissertation committees are made up of at least four people: three faculty members from the SOJC and one tenure-track faculty member from outside the SOJC.
+The UO Graduate School has specific rules regarding dissertation committees.
+Consult their website to ensure that your committee members are eligible to serve on your committee.
 Dissertation committees should be chosen and the names of committee members submitted to the SOJC Graduate Programs Office, who will then file the committee with the Graduate School.
 The committee should ideally be formed within one month after completing comprehensive exams; the absolute deadline is six months before the oral defense of the dissertation.
 You will not be allowed to hold an oral defense or graduate unless this six-month requirement is met.